minghuilab/BindPPI/README.md

 cd bindppi
 ```

-## II.
-Running BindPPI
+## Running BindPPI

 ### For model RF_{13}
 ```sh
 python BindPPI_RF13.py -i example_1akj
 ```
-To run RF_{13}, you need to create a folder and prepare two input files (refer to the files example_1akj.input and 1AKJ.pdb in the example_1akj folder).
+To run the RF_{13} model, you need to (1) create a folder to organize your input and output files.
+Let's call it example_1akj;(2) prepare two input files similar to example_1akj.input and 1AKJ.pdb in the example_1akj folder.

-The output file is example_1akj.RF13 within the example_1akj file.
+The output file, example_1akj.RF13, will be generated as a result of running the model.

+"Please note: the folder name (example_1akj) and input file name (example_1akj.input) should be in lowercase, and their file names should match."

 ### For model MLP_{5120}
 ```sh